melissawen/melissawen.github.io/_posts/2020-03-21-a-tangle-issues.md

 ```

-I also checked that the file /sys/kernel/debug/dri/0/crtc-0/crc/data that
+I also tried to check the file /sys/kernel/debug/dri/0/crtc-0/crc/data that
 stores framebuffer and crc values (as explained by [Haneen in this
-post](http://haneensa.github.io/2018/09/09/CRC/)) was blocked and I was
+post](http://haneensa.github.io/2018/09/09/CRC/)).
+However, it was blocked and I was
 unallowed to see its content.
-These suspicions together lead me to think of two
+These problems together lead me to suspect two possible
-possible problems: a lost lock/unlock operation or long busy writing operation.
+problems: a lost lock/unlock operation or long busy writing operation.

 2. Maybe this issue is related to the problem above.
 Although I found a solution
 for pipe-A-cursor-alpha-transparent, this subtest still displays a warning that